Vienna derby

-The first meeting between the clubs was 8 September 1911 when Rapid beat Austria 4-1.
-In total 329 competitive games have been played with Rapid the victors on 137 occasions, Austria have won 117 games and 75 have ended in a draw.
-The fixture is the most played city derby in Europe after the Old Firm in Glasgow and the Edinburgh derby between Heart of Midlothian F.C. and Hibernian F.C. (both in Scotland).
+The first meeting between the clubs was 8 September 1911 when Rapid beat Austria 4–1.
+In total 339 competitive games have been played with Rapid the victors on 138 occasions, Austria have won 120 games and 81 have ended in a draw.
+The fixture is the most played city derby in Europe after the Old Firm in Glasgow and the Edinburgh derby (both in Scotland).

 Rivalry culture

 Both clubs come from the Hietzing area, the 13th district, located in Western Vienna.
 Today however Austria now play at Franz Horr Stadium in the Southern Vienna area of Favoriten (district 10) while Rapid are still located in the West of the city but in nearby Penzing (district 14) at the Allianz Stadion.

 Support today is mainly split along geographical divides of north and west (Rapid) and south (Austria) however both clubs have fans throughout the city and across the country.
 Class has been cited as a traditional means of support with Rapid being supported by the working classes while Austria were the team of the bourgeois of Vienna.
 Rapid were founded as First Workers Club of Wien compared with Austria who were founded as Wien Amateur Sports Society and incorporated a minimum intelligence requirement into their founding statutes.
 The class divisions may be coming back into play however as Rapid are currently only one of two Austrian sides run by its supporters.
 Austria were owned by Frank Stronach until 2008 and changed their name back from Austria Memphis Magna to Austria Wien.

 Early Austrian football was dominated by clubs from Vienna and the Wien derby as it is known today was contested by many different clubs, most notably Rapid, First Vienna FC, who are located in the northern district 19 and SK Admira Vienna from district 21 also in the north of the city.
 The three clubs dominated Austrian football winning every title from 1927-1946 but Admira later merged with other clubs and eventually moved to Mödling, a town south of Vienna.
 The original Viennese club, First Vienna went into decline after the 1950s and now play outside the top flight.
 FK Austria became Rapid's main rival in the early 1960s as the two began to dominate Austrian football.

 A heavy police presence is involved at matches to keep crowd trouble to a minimum.
 In 2007, four policemen were injured during fighting between supporters.
 In 2011 a game was abandoned after Rapid fans invaded the pitch.